 MPHA has experienced a marked reduction in tenants reporting an absence from the unit and a reduction of income during the absence.
-In 2012, 56 residents had requested a hardship exemption and signed repayment agreements; in 2013, 58 residents reported being away from their unit for more than 30 days and 44 of them requested a hardship to pay minimum rent in 2014, 65 residents reported being away from their unit and 54 of them requested a hardship while they were gone and signed a repayment agreement for the difference.
-Tenants who have the means to pay the rent while they are gone, even though they experience a reduction in income appear not to be reporting their absence even though the lease contains this reporting requirement.
+In 2012, 56 residents requested a hardship exemption and signed repayment agreements.
+In 2013, 58 residents reported being away from their unit for more than 30 days and 44 of them requested a hardship to pay minimum rent.
+In 2014, 65 residents reported being away from their unit and 54 of them requested a hardship.
+In 2015, 75 residents reported being away from their unit for more than 30 days, 43 of them requested a hardship while they were gone and signed a repayment agreement for the difference.
+Tenants who have the means to pay the rent while they are gone, even though they experience a reduction in income may not be reporting their absence even though the lease contains this reporting requirement.